-Classified staff employee working conditions, rights and responsibilities are referenced in the Washington Public Employees Association Collective Bargaining Agreement This agreement contains key employment provisions, including but not limited to types of appointments; probationary periods; compensation, benefits and promotions; work location; employee job movement, reductions in force; leaves; procedures for evaluation; disciplinary standards and due process; and non-discrimination and grievance procedures.
+Classified staff employee working conditions, rights and responsibilities are referenced in the Washington Public Employees Association Collective Bargaining Agreement.
+This agreement contains key employment provisions, including but not limited to types of appointments; probationary periods; compensation, benefits and promotions; work location; employee job movement, reductions in force; leaves; procedures for evaluation; disciplinary standards and due process; and non-discrimination and grievance procedures.
 Classified staff engage in annual performance reviews where job performance expectations are reviewed, and annual goals are set for continued growth in the position.
 Position descriptions for classified employees are consistent with the job class specifications set by the Washington State Department of Enterprise Services.
-In instances where an employee or supervisor has concerns that a position includes responsibilities that are not consistent with the job classification or responsibilities is needed.
+In instances where an employee or supervisor has concerns that a position includes responsibilities that are not consistent with the job classification the Human Resources Office will conduct a desk audit to determine if an adjustment to classification or responsibilities is needed.